 During the first two years in the program, students complete a common core curriculum in the School of Social Work and take more individualized concentration courses within the School and in related disciplines.
-After completing coursework, students take comprehensive examinations, which are designed to enable them to demonstrate an ability to critically analyze, integrate and apply the whole of their educational experience to that point.
-Upon passing the examinations, students are admitted to Ph.D. candidacy.
-As candidates, they propose, conduct and defend an original dissertation research project that meaningfully advances knowledge and contributes to a more just society.
+After completing coursework, students take their qualifying examination, which is designed to enable them to demonstrate an ability to critically analyze, integrate and apply the whole of their educational experience to that point.
+Upon passing this examination, students register for dissertation research credits.
+At the dissertation phase, students propose, conduct and defend an original dissertation research project that meaningfully advances knowledge and contributes to a more just society.

 Faculty expertise and guidance